Function tools¶

 When using a LongRunningFunctionTool

-, your Python function can initiate the long-running operation and optionally return an initial result** (e.g. the long-running operation id).
+, your function can initiate the long-running operation and optionally return an initial result (e.g., the long-running operation id).
 Once a long running function tool is invoked the agent runner will pause the agent run and let the agent client to decide whether to continue or wait until the long-running operation finishes.
 The agent client can query the progress of the long-running operation and send back an intermediate or final response.
 The agent can then continue with other tasks.
 An example is the human-in-the-loop scenario where the agent needs human approval before proceeding with a task.

 How it Works¶

-You wrap a Python function with LongRunningFunctionTool.
+In Python, you wrap a function with LongRunningFunctionTool

 -